chmcewan/Provisio/README.md

     $ provisio up [/path/to/environment-vars]

+The *environment-vars* file will simply be sourced in a way that makes variables available to sub-commands.
+For example you may make a distinction between

+    $ provisio up config/development.env

+and

+    $ provisio up config/production.env

 The *Provisiofile* is essentially (and will be translated into) a Bash script.
 Embedded smart comments control execution and secondary provisio commands invoked within the Provisiofile provide additional functionality.

 ### "Smart" comments